reklis/shell-warp/README.markdown

 ## Installation

 Symlink wd.sh into your shell startup somehow.
-I like to source it from profile.
+I like to source it into my shell from ~/.profile

+    # source all the extra completion files in ~/.shell_completion/
+    for f (~/.shell_completion/*.sh) {
+        source $f
+    }

 ## Usage